Vanilla Extract Recipe

 - 8 oz. clean, dark glass bottle and cap

-- 7-8 fl. ounces of vodka (inexpensive varieties do work well)
+- 7-8 fl. ounces of high proof vodka

 - Muslin (available at fabric stores) for straining